georocket/georocket/README.md

 First, follow the instructions on building the GeoRocket distribution above.

-Then start the GeoRocket server with the following command:
+Then start GeoRocket with the following command:

-    georocket-server/build/install/georocket-server/bin/georocketd
+    build/install/georocket/bin/georocket

-Run the command-line application as follows:
+You may also run it in server mode (recommended for production use):

-    georocket-cli/build/install/georocket-cli/bin/georocket
+    build/install/georocket/bin/georocket server

 If you don't provide any arguments the command-line application will print usage instructions.